top of page

 Why the Person You Love Triggers You

-Patterns in relationships don’t come out of nowhere.
+Why the Person You Love Triggers You Patterns in relationships don’t come out of nowhere.
 They are shaped by something deeper that is already active inside us.
 Across the previous chapters, we’ve looked at the patterns couples fall into during conflict.
 Criticism and defensiveness.
 Resentment and contempt.
 Pursue and withdraw.
 Most couples recognise these patterns quickly.
 They can often describe them in detail.
-And yet, even when the pattern is clear, it can still be difficult to change.
-Because the pattern is
+And yet, even when the pattern is clear, it can still be difficu

 Tom Kirkham